ering0427/Interactive-Lab-Hub/Final_Project/README.md

 Security Camera V 2.0 can protect Bella's food.
 It detects my dog Martin as an intruder and sends a message to my phone.
 It also plays a pre-recorded audio "No!
 Bad boy!"

 Here are some of the issues I found:
 1. The detection accuracy is not great.
 My dog and my cat can be misdetected very often.
 When my cat is detected as both as a dog and as a cat in continuous frames, I will receive multiple messages.
+Here is a video showing a failure example: https://youtu.be/voapi1MoN7Y
 2. If Bella sits in front of the camera for the entire afternoon, my phone will explode (because the system will keep sending me videos).